 - Bamboo floors are more durable: As noted above, bamboo flooring bests hardwoods on the Janka hardness scale and is much more durable.
 It will last longer before needing refinishing or replacing and use fewer resources over the same period of time.

 - Bamboo requires less transport: While many hardwood trees grow in the US, the company which owns them will often send them to China (or elsewhere in Asia) for manufacturing before shipping them back to America.
 It’s somehow cheaper to do that even if it costs the earth.
-Bamboo, on the other hand, is grown and manufactured in China, which means that it only has to take a one-way trip to your front door.
+Bamboo, on the other hand, is grown and manufactured in China and only has to take a one-way trip to your front door.

 8. Bamboo computer products

 If you’re using a desktop computer, you’ve probably already experienced your keyboard buttons popping off as you type, or the plastic casing of your mouse breaking and letting the ball escape.
 Did you know you can actually switch out that set for a hand-carved bamboo alternative?
 Since bamboo is so durable, the keys will stand up to even the most prolific typists, and the mouse won’t crack apart like plastic.
 Not only is it beautiful to look at, but it’s completely biodegradable at the end of its lifetime.

 9. Bamboo straws